RohitSoni906068/CGenesis/03_If-Else/README.md

 ## 🌟 Overview

 Welcome to the **Conditionals & Decision Making** module of **CGenesis**!
 This comprehensive learning resource is designed to transform you from someone who writes sequential code to a programmer who can create intelligent, decision-making applications.

-> **Why Conditionals Matter:** Every meaningful program needs to make decisions.
-Whether you're building a game that responds to player choices, a calculator that handles different operations, or a system that validates user input - conditionals are the backbone of intelligent software.

 ### 🎯 What You'll Achieve